AkkilMG/Github-AI-Powered-Developer-Platform/Topic-5/README.md

 Replace <commit_id> with the actual commit hash you want to inspect.

+Remember to replace placeholders like <commit_id> or specific dates with the actual values you're working with in your repository

 b) **Write the command to list all commits made by the author "JohnDoe" between "2023-01-01" and "2023-12-31".**

 To list commits made by the author "JohnDoe" between specific dates: